Robustness of the quantum Mpemba effect against state-preparation errors: Effect of state-preparation errors on accelerated thermalisation

 \subsection{Assessment of closed-system model}

 The QME has been demonstrated in $U(1)$ symmetric random unitary circuits applied to tilted ferromagnetic states as discussed in Sec.~\ref{closed systems}.
 We investigate the change in thermalisation speed associated with the introduction of an error $\varepsilon$ in the preparation of each spin in the tilted ferromagnetic chain.
 This is achieved, utilising the QR decomposition approach outlined in Sec.~\ref{open system results}, by modification of the tilting operator $U(\theta) = e^{-i\frac{\theta}{2}\sigma_Y}$ by a degree parameterised by $\varepsilon$.
+Each spin is modified by a different random perturbation $U_P$, allowing for randomised noise across the circuit nodes.

 The effect of increasing $\varepsilon$ in the preparation of the initial tilted ferromagnetic state with tilting $\theta = 0.2\pi$ and $\theta=0.5\pi$ is shown in Fig.~\ref{fig:ruc_tilting_comparison} (a) and (b) respectively.
 In both cases, there is minimal impact on the rate of thermalisation for small values of $\varepsilon$.
 This remains true for all values of $\varepsilon$ in the case of $\theta=0.5\pi$.
 For $\theta = 0.2\pi$, large values of $\varepsilon$ result in an increased rate of thermalisation.
 As summarised in Sec.~\ref{closed systems}, Liu et al. conclude that the overlap $p_q$ of the initial state being skewed towards charge sectors $q$ with a larger dimension $\mathcal{D}_q$ is responsible for the observed accelerated thermalisation.
 Fig.~\ref{fig:ruc_tilting_comparison} (i) and (ii) show the overlap $p_q$ of the initial state with charge sector $q$, with $\mathcal{D}_q=\{1,4,6,4,1\}$ for $q=\{0, 1,2,3,4\}$.
 This reveals that state preparation error for tilting $\theta = 0.2\pi$ has the effect of driving the system towards a higher overlap with charge sectors of greater dimension.
 In the case of tilting $\theta = 0.5\pi$, all values of noise introduce no noticeable change in the overlap with different charge sectors, and hence have no impact on the rate of thermalisation.